kdp1965/tt09-pettit-addsub-accum/docs/info.md

 ## What is WocProc Trainer?

 WocProc Trainer is a partial CPU implementation coded entirely in Wokwi!
-While it is not a fully functional CPU capable of fetching it's own instructions and running code, it does provide the ALU, registers and instruction deocde for performaing CPU operations when you manually "feed" it instructions.
-Turning it into a fully Turing CPU would require addition of a Program Counter (PC), execution state machine, program control opcodes (jump, call, return, conditional branches, etc.), and an interface for fetching opcodes.
+While it is not a fully functional CPU capable of fetching instructions and running code, it does provide the ALU, registers and opcode deocde for performaing CPU operations when you "feed" it instructions.
+Turning it into a full CPU would require addition of a Program Counter (PC), execution state machine, flow control opcodes (jump, call, return, conditional branches, etc.), and an interface for fetching opcodes.